Cre4T3Tiv3/weather-history-api/README.md

 # Weather History API
+🚧 Note: This API is a work-in-progress.
+Expect changes and improvements.

 A RESTful API developed in Go, designed to archive and present weather data alongside historical events.
 This project is developed exclusively as a portfolio project to showcase my Golang skills.